cocode/music_score/README.md

 example, in treble-clef D major, F-sharp is on the top line and C-sharp is in the third space; they are not interchangeable decorations.

+The renderer uses the Unicode segno character `𝄋` with **Noto Music** as its primary font family.
+The bundled `NotoMusic-Regular.ttf` is embedded into each generated SVG, so the segno does not depend on the viewer having the font installed.

 ```sh
 python example.py
 ```